DGxInfinitY/Vault-Project/README.md

 Anyone willing to compile a binary for different platforms can email me and I will send instructions and add it to this repository.asdf

 # Note
-To run compiled bianry you must be running an AMD64 linux computer and must have the "espflasher.ui" file in the same directory as the compiled binary.
+To run compiled binary you must be running an AMD64 linux computer and must have the "espflasher.ui" file in the same directory as the compiled binary.

 # How to Compile for your platform